proc10n/simplified_attitude_and_orbit_simulator/README.md

 ## Notes

-This is a work-in-progress, personal/academic project.
+This WIP, and mostly personal/academic.
 Parameters are mostly placeholder values.